 What are the important ill-effects of excessive water intake?

 - Overload on the heart

 - Overload on kidneys

 - Dilution of salt in the blood, causing hyponatremia (low sodium level in blood)

 - Swelling of brain cells (due to low sodium level)

 - People with heart diseases, kidney diseases, and other illnesses that may affect water balance should consult their doctor regarding their maximum safe water (and salt) intake per day.
 Consuming excess water often produces swelling of feet initially, but eventually, progress to a life-threatening complication called pulmonary oedema (swelling of the lungs – best described as flooding in the lungs).
 Pulmonary oedema produces severe breathlessness and may require emergency hospitalisation.

-- People with hyponatremia (and those who have just recovered from hyponatremia) need to mind the amount of water they consume.
-Drinking too much water in this situation can cause dilution of blood and consequently, low sodium levels.
-Hyponatremia can result in confusion, seizures and coma due to brain cell swelling.
+- People with hyponatremia (and those who have just recovered from hyponatremia) need to control the amount of water they consume.
+Drinking too much water in this situation can cause dilution in blood and consequently, low sodium levels.
+Hyponatremia can result in confusion, seizures (fits) and coma due to brain cell swelling.
 Hyponatremia is a life-threatening condition too.

 - People who are taking certain medications like anti-inflammatory agents (pain relievers), some antihypertensives (to control blood pressure), or steroids, also need to consult their doctor regarding the amount water (and salt) they can consume per day.
 You may need to avoid excessive water and salt intake.

 Some people tend to drink more water compulsively – we call this psychogenic polydipsia.
 One of the features of psychogenic polydipsia is hyponatremia, described above.